dev-brendanprice/D2-Synergy/README.md

 7. Go to `<your external ip>:4645/D2Synergy-v3.0/src/views/app.html` (This url might be different, alternative is below)
 8. Or go to htdocs and navigate into src/views and then app.html, change the `file:///E:/xampp/htdocs/` segment of the url to `<your external ip>:4645/`

+If these steps do not work for, please ensure that when (doing step 1) you configure ports on your firewall, that you open it for UDP and TCP on both inbound and outbound rules